We’ll be comparing two Chinese-made robot vacuums in detail, the 360 S6 versus the Roborock S5 Max.

 - Superior mopping: The S5 Max can mop a larger space while leaving a dryer surface with fewer streaks and residue thanks to the electronic water tank.

 - Less expensive: The white version is cheaper than the Roborock S5 Max.

 - Easier to empty: With the top-door design, it’s easier to dispose of the 360 S6 dust container.

-- Deep cleans like a Roomba: The S6 cleaned embedded debris at a higher rate versus the S5 Max, if you run it three times.
+- Deep cleans like a Roomba: The S6 cleaned embedded debris higher than the S5 Max if you run it three times.